O sea! day and night I wend thy surf-beat shore,

 Will you not little shells to the tympans of temples held,

-And on its limitless, heaving breast, the ships.
+I behold the sea itself, and on its limitless, heaving breast, the ships,

 I behold the sail and steamships of the world on their voyages,